zorrowang/LeetCode/docs/Languages/Java/Collection.md

 ![Java collection 1](../../images/java-collection.jpg)

-- Set
-A collection that contains no duplicate elements.
+- *Set*: a collection that contains no duplicate elements.
 The implementations of Set interface contain HashSet (Hashing based) and TreeSet (balanced BST based).
 Note: that TreeSet implements SortedSet.

-- List
-An ordered collection (also known as a sequence).
+- *List*: an ordered collection (also known as a sequence).
 The implementations contain LinkedList (linked list based) and ArrayList (dynamic array based).

-- Queue
-A collection designed for holding elements prior to processing, which typically follows FIFO order.
+- *Queue*: a collection designed for holding elements prior to processing, which typically follows FIFO order.
 The implementations contain LinkedList (linked list based) and PriorityQueue (heap based).

-- Deque
-A linear collection that supports element insertion and removal at both ends.
+- *Deque*: a linear collection that supports element insertion and removal at both ends.
 The implementations contain ArrayDeque （dynamic array based) and LinkedList (linked list based).

 ## Methods in Collection